qualiaMachine/deep-learning-intro/episodes/2-keras.Rmd

 We specifically use very small toy problems so that you do not need one.
 However, Keras will use your GPU automatically when it is available.
-Using a GPU becomes necessary when tackling larger datasets or complex problems which require a more complex Neural Network.
+Using a GPU becomes necessary when tackling larger datasets or complex problems which require a more complex neural network.
 :::

 ## 1. Formulate/outline the problem: penguin classification